Henry A. Barnum: Civil War

 On December 23, in pursuance of an order of Maj.
 Gen. George H. Thomas, he was detailed to convey the captured flags taken by the 149th New York and other regiments to the War Department at Washington, and also received a leave of absence for twenty days, to take effect after the performance of such duty.
 For this service, no recognition was given at the time, but later Col. Barnum received the Medal of Honor.
 While absent in the performance of this duty, Barnum received further surgical treatment, and being disabled for field duty, was placed on recruiting service for the regiment, and again joined his command at Kennesaw Mountain, Georgia, about June 26, 1864, and a few days later was wounded by a fragment of shell in the right side at Peach Tree Creek, Georgia, July 20, 1864.

 On September 10, following the death of Colonel David Ireland at Atlanta, Barnum assumed command of the 3rd Brigade, which he retained for the rest of the war.

 At Savannah, Georgia, Barnum led his brigade, first in Sherman's command, into the captured city, and under Brig.
 Gen. John W. Geary had charge of its western portion during the occupancy by General Sherman.
 Soon after the capture of Savannah, Barnum received the brevet rank of brigadier general of U.S. Volunteers, and afterwards at Washington, D.C., the full rank of that grade to date May 31, 1865, and soon afterward the brevet rank of major general of U.S. Volunteers to date from March 13, 1865.

 Postbellum career

 Barnum resigned from the service on January 9, 1866.

-H.A.
-Barnum became President of The Central New York Peat & Marl Company incorporated in Savannah New York on February 14, 1866, with a capitalization of $5MM and 50k shares issued at $100 each.
+Barnum became President of The Central New York Peat & Marl Company incorporated in Savannah, New York on February 14, 1866, with a capitalization of $5MM and 50k shares issued at $100 each.

-After the war, Barnum was frequently honored in public and private life.
+After the American Civil War, Barnum was frequently honored in public and private life.
 He was New York State Prison Inspector from 1866 to 1868, elected on the Republican ticket at the 1865 New York state election, but defeated for re-election at the 1868 New York state election.

 He was a member of the New York State Assembly (New York Co., 21st D.) in 1885.

-Barnum died in New York City and is buried in Oakwood Cemetery, Syracuse, New York.
+Barnum died in New York City and is buried in Oakwood Cemetery in Syracuse, New York.